-Inside the Truly Bizarre Aftermath of Brittany Murphy's Sudden Death
+Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death - E!
+Online

 Monjack was buried next to Murphy at Forest Lawn Memorial Park in Hollywood.

-When initial autopsy findings were released in July 2010, his death, too, was attributed to pneumonia and anemia, "just like Brittany," Assistant Chief Coroner Ed Winter said.
-(Also, doctors said his heart was slightly enlarged, but fine.)
+When initial autopsy findings were released in July 2010, his death, too, was attributed to pneumonia and anemia, "just like Brittany," Winter of the coroner's office said.
+(Also, doctors said his heart was slightly enlarged, but that wasn't a factor.)

 Conspiracy theorists ran amok.